Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 As Zonal Pricing is the most likely energy price policy reform to be implemented it is worth investigating further.

-Should Zonal Pricing be implemented it would, in theory, be wholly beneficial.
-Only decreasing the unit cost of energy or at worst keeping it the same.
+Should Zonal Pricing be implemented it would, in theory, be wholly beneficial; only decreasing the unit cost of energy or at worst keeping it the same.
 This should be kept in mind throughout the following section where the effects of Zonal Pricing on regional inequality are examined.
 Even if the threat of increasing inequality due to regional pricing is observed, it should be noted that this is against a backdrop of reduced energy costs.
 In theory, everyone will pay less, it is just that some will pay less than others.

 The risk of Zonal Pricing increasing regional inequality is more concerning once you consider that there will be pressure placed on Ofgen by energy companies who will look to redress their loss in profits via another mechanism.